ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/in-short.md

 19. Trailing comma is supported
 20. Semicolon after the last statement in a block is optional
 21. Fift output contains original .tolk lines as comments
+22. [Auto-packing](/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells) to/from cells — for any types

 #### Tooling around
 - JetBrains plugin exists